 - MAC IDs

-By having a single billed approach to your inventory, as promoted by the TEM Providers, you won’t have one reliable “global view” of your technology expense data.
-It is more likely that you will need to navigate several portals for reporting and need to aggregate and normalize data to generate comprehensive reports.
-We have the solutions and ready to work to right-size this all too common situation.
+By using a single billed approach to your inventory typically promoted by the TEM Providers, you won’t have a truly accurate view into your technology expense data.
+Instead, it is likely that you’ll need to navigate several portals and further aggregate and normalize data to generate comprehensive reports.

-2. Over-estimating your TEM’s potential to achieve savings
+2. Over-estimating your Technology Expense Management Provider’s potential to achieve savings

 Over-estimating your TEM Provider’s potential to achieve savings can backfire.
-Many decision makers forecast savings they feel they could achieve through a better TEM because that’s how it was initially sold.
-By not understanding how these savings can be truly achieved, many organizations set themselves up for disappointment.
+Many decision-makers forecast savings based on implementing a better Technology Expense Management system alone because, of course, that’s how it was sold to them.
+However, a lack of understanding around how these savings truly can be achieved, many organizations set themselves up for disappointment.

-Tie this to the fact that a TEM Implementation can in many cases get you to a state where your bills are being paid, but lack the detail and business visibility to create actionable intelligence that leads to real immediate savings around cost optimization, billing errors, and the removal of unused services.
+While it is true that the average TEM implementation can get you to a state where your bills are being paid effectively and timely, they frequently lack the detail for actionable intelligence that leads to immediate savings around cost optimization, correcting billing errors, and the removal of unused services.

-Thinking that a TEM would simply create savings value through a reduction in staff, automated audit, or consolidation of vendors, can be misleading.
+Furthermore, assuming a TEM can simply create savings through a reduction in staff, automated audit, or consolidation of vendors, can again, be misleading.
 In fact, a reduction in staff can have a negative impact, as the system may not be fully set up after the initial implementation.
-The inventory may not be accurate and only partially built, thereby allowing for errors to continue.
-These type issues put organizational decisions at risk by having incomplete and inaccurate details needed to make informed decisions.
-Let us work with you on identifying your true potential while we get your TEM Practice aligned with your expectations.
+The inventory may not be accurate or only partially built, thereby allowing errors to continue.
+These sorts of issues put organizational decisions at risk with incomplete or inaccurate details.

-3. Is RPA (Robotic Process Automation) Free of Human Interaction?
+3. Is Robotic Process Automation (RPA) Really Free from Human Interaction?

-A newer component to TEM is having an automated process that collects line item detail so that every last charge on your IT/Telecom invoices can be audited.
-Robotic process automation (RPA) is the application of technology that allows resources in a company to configure computer software or a “robot” to capture and interpret existing applications for processing a transaction, manipulating data, triggering responses, and communicating with other digital systems.
+A newer component offered by TEM providers is an automated process that collects line-item detail so that every single charge on your IT/Telecom invoices can be audited.
+Robotic process automation (RPA) is the application of technology that allows you to configure computer software or a “robot” to capture and interpret existing applications for processing a transaction, manipulating data, triggering responses, and communicating with other digital systems.

-Though it reads like this is a technological cure, all too many problems an organization faces, do come with limitations.
-TEM Providers are continually challenged with the data they receive from each vendor.
-A robot can capture only what information is published and if formatted accordingly.
-Some vendors provide large amounts of data, whilst others, provide at the summary level (only illustrating cursory data).
-Another known fact, many vendors are continually changing circuit, subaccount, and service id naming conventions that create breaks through the use of RPA and continually requires human intervention.
-This is an all too common problem that TEM Providers currently face today, but don’t broadcast.
-We understand the issues and know how to correct them.
+Though it reads like this is a technological cure all, like all new technology, it comes with limitations.
+TEM Providers are continually challenged by the data they receive from each vendor.
+A robot can capture only the information published and still only if the information is correctly formatted.
+Some vendors provide large amounts of data, whilst others provide summary or only illustrating cursory data.
+Compounding issues is the fact that many vendors are continually changing circuit, subaccount, and service id naming conventions that create breaks in automation through the use of RPA and require human intervention to correct.
+This is a frequent problem faced by many TEM providers today, one they don’t readily broadcast.